• Skip to main content

 Find it: Amazon | Bookshop

-Lewis, a congressman from Georgia is one of our greatest heroes of the Civil Rights Era.
-He was a leader of the era alongside King.
-This graphic novel trilogy is Lewis’ first hand account of his experiences during the civil rights movement and the “good trouble” he got up to.
+John Lewis, the congressman from Georgia is one of our greatest civil rights heroes.
+This graphic novel trilogy is Lewis' first hand account of his experiences during the civil rights movement and the "good trouble" he got up to.
 Lewis provides many personal details and focuses on the non-violent philosophy of the movement.
-Readers will be inspired to, in the words of Lewis, “When you see something that is not right, not fair, not just, you have to speak up.
-You have to say something; you have to do something.”
+Readers will be inspired to, in the words of Lewis, "When you see something that is not right, not fair, not just, you have to speak up.
+You have to say something; you have to do something."

-Murphy’s fascinating double biography is told in two parts.
-Part one looks at the events of April 1968 and part two looks at the years 1925-1967, focusing on the event that led the two men to shape their philosophies and their growth as leaders.
-Readers will come away with a richer understanding, not just of the two men, but as to how their lives were deeply interwoven with each other and with the events of the mid-20th century.
+Murphy's fascinating double biography is told in two parts.
+Part one looks at the events of April 1968 and part two looks at the years 1925-1967, focusing on the events that led the two men to shape their philosophies, and their growth as leaders.
+Readers will come away with a richer understanding, not just of the two men, but as to how their lives were deeply interwoven with each other and 20th century events.

 Your email address will not be published.
 Required fields are marked *